MdiHos/mdihos.github.io/README.md

 # Mahozad Angular

 ## TODOs

-- Create a svelte version of the application (just for fun and learning and showcasing) To do this, create a new git branch for the svelte version.
+- Create a svelte version of the application (just for fun and learning and showcasing)
+  To do this, create a new Git branch for the svelte version
-- Update the style of the site scrollbar (see YouTube scrollbar)
+- Update the style of the site scrollbar.
+See [this article](https://developer.mozilla.org/en-US/docs/Web/CSS/::-webkit-scrollbar)
+  Also, see scrollbar of YouTube as an example
 - Create a print version of the site
-- Link to a new page containing my logos showcase (including my M logo) Or add a button in the current projects card which flips that card to show the logos on the back
+- Link to a new page containing my logos showcase (including my M logo)
+  Or add a button in the current projects card which flips that card to show the logos on the back
 - Add resume download link
 - Create and show a 404 page or redirect to home page with a prompt when a page is not found